top of page

 Essential Oil, various compounds: treats blood pressure problems, tumor growth and issues of menstrual cycle.
 The oil also has anti-fungal, anti-oxidant, and antimicrobial effects

 Moxibustion: dry leaves burned on pressure points of the body.
 In traditional Asian medicine, moxibustion is a form of therapy used to enhance healing with acupuncture.
-Leaves are burnt close to the skin, with a stick to apply heat.
+Leaves are burnt close to the skin.

 a drop of healing oil